jkenlooper/www.weboftomorrow.com/src/site/README.md

-# Site stylesheet for Web of Tomorrow
+# Site wide styles for Web of Tomorrow

-Author: Jake Hickenlooper

-This site is rather simple in its design and all the CSS could be managed in one or two files.
-However, this organization scheme is experimental to test ideas on how to manage a much more complex web site.

 Specificity ordered stylesheet (ITCSS).
 Sections are designated with a digit in relation to the order they are imported.